Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 How to Make Paper Rosettes

 Have some crafting fun with this step-by-step paper rosette tutorial!
-This is not the accordion look many guides share but is a little different and more fun to make.
+This is not the accordion look many guides share, but it is a little different and more fun to make.
 Learn the easy process of making the kaleidoscope effect with printed papers.
 I go over two general steps to get your feet wet in creating this piece:

 - First, practice with plain white paper.